inmanta/inmanta-core/docs/adr/XXXX-timezones.md

 ## Decision Outcome

-Chosen option: option 3 with timezone-aware internal representation, because it is as explicit as we can make (decision driver
+Chosen option: option 3 with timezone-aware internal representation.
+Support both timezone aware and naive timestamps as input, use timezone-naive timestamps in API return values.
+Internally, always use timezone-aware timestamps (objects are converted at the API boundary).
+Any timezone-naive timestamps represent a timestamp in UTC.

-3) it without breaking backwards compatibility.
+Rationale: it is as explicit as we can make it (decision driver 3) without breaking backwards compatibility.
 In contrast to option 4, it remains simple: a single contract that applies to all API endpoints.

 Option 2 (fully timezone-aware) has a lot of merit and we may want to migrate to it at some point, though that would be a breaking change.